 “Blindness in part has happened to Israel until the fullness of the Gentiles has come in.
 And so all Israel will be saved, as it is written, ‘The Deliverer will come out of Zion, and He will turn away ungodliness from Jacob; for this is My covenant with them, when I take away their sins.’
 Concerning the gospel they are enemies for your sake, but concerning the election they are beloved to the sake of the fathers.
 For the gifts and the calling of God are irrevocable” Romans 11:25-29 (NKJV)

-So while our Jewish brothers and sisters celebrate the Feast of Tabernacles, gathered around tables inside their little outdoor huts, let us remember our bodies are the temple of the Lord, and let us eagerly look forward to the ingathering (harvest of souls) that shall take place, and the great supper that the Lord is preparing, where we will share that communion cup with Jesus finally, after all this time.
+So while our Jewish brothers and sisters celebrate the Feast of Tabernacles, gathered around tables inside their little outdoor huts, covered with palm branches, let us all remember, our bodies are the temple of the Lord, and let us eagerly look forward to the ingathering (harvest of souls) that shall take place, and the great supper that the Lord is preparing, where we will ALL share that communion cup with Jesus finally, after all this time.

 ‘Blessed are those who are called to the marriage supper of the Lamb!’”